PrincetonUniversity/hpc_beginning_workshop/serial_R/README.md

 # Guide

-For more on running R on the HPC clusters: [https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio)
+For more on running R on the Research Computing clusters: [https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio)